Supporting Early Dental Development

 • Guiding jaw growth:

-Supporting balanced development between the upper and lower jaws can promote better alignment.
+Supporting balanced development between the upper and lower jaws may assist with promoting better alignment.

 A well-aligned bite may reduce strain on the teeth and make chewing more comfortable.